pemo11/easygrader/README.md

 ```
 The *@author* comment is important and therefore mandatory because the student id will be extracted from this line.

+Also important is the student id (*Matrikelnummer* in German).
+There has to be a unique number following *Matrikel-Nr:*.
+Otherwise the file will not be accepted.

-There is JUnit file AppTest.java that looks like this:
+There is a JUnit file *AppTest.java* that looks like this:

 ```
 import static org.junit.Assert.assertFalse;